mozilla/pontoon/CONTRIBUTING.rst

 * the ``requirements/constraints.txt`` if they are sub-dependencies, and add all their dependencies there as well.

 That format is documented more extensively inside the ``requirements/default.txt`` file.
-If a depedency has to be installed explicitly on Python2, add it to ``requirements/python2.txt`` and follow the same rules as for ``requirements/default.txt``.
+If a dependency has to be installed explicitly on Python2, add it to ``requirements/python2.txt`` and follow the same rules as for ``requirements/default.txt``.

 Once you are done adding or updating requirements, rebuild your docker environment: